-Environment Social Economic Civic Environmental Sustainability Community and Belonging Vibrant Local Economy Transport, Infrastructure and Connectivity Good Governance Partnership and Participation
+Environment Social Economic Civic Protection of the Environment Environmental Sustainability Vibrant Local Economy Good Governance Partnership and Participation

 Waste Management and Cleansing

 This facility aims to deliver long term reliable, responsible and sustainable waste management and recycling services to the local community.
 It receives over 30,000 tonnes of material onsite each year and around 80 per cent of this is recycled.
 There are around 4,000 visits each year to Eco House and Garden for education on sustainability.
 The shop at the Buy Back Centre which sells salvaged building materials and furniture.